nickseewald/250fa20-slides/README.md

 All materials &#169; 2020 Nicholas J. Seewald

+### Introduction Video
+Welcome to STATS 250 Lab!
+Please watch [this video](https://youtu.be/g1RVODI-ggA) for details on lab policy and logistics.

 ### Lab 1: Getting Started with R
-Lab slides for the week of August 31, 2020
+Lab materials for the week of August 31, 2020

 #### Statistical Learning Goals
 1. Learn how to visualize categorical data in a bar chart